 Materials research at Oregon State University is undergoing rapid growth, with new faculty hires in Electrical Engineering, Physics, Chemistry, Wood Science and Engineering, and Mechanical Engineering.

-Currently, there are over 50 faculty members and 50 graduate students in the materials science program at OSU.
+Currently, there are over 50 faculty members and 40 graduate students in the Materials Science program at OSU.
 Research funding comes from a wide range of sources, including the National Science Foundation, the Office of Naval Research, and the Department of Energy.
-In 2011 alone, Materials Science faculty at OSU have authored over 70 papers in peer-reviewed materials science-related journals and were cited over 1800 times according to Web of Science.
+In 2013 alone, Materials Science faculty at OSU authored over 70 papers in peer-reviewed materials science-related journals and their work was cited over 2,300 times according to Web of Science.

 The discipline of materials science is inherently interdisciplinary, involving fundamental aspects of chemistry, physics, biology, geoscience, agricultural science, mathematics, and engineering.

 Reflecting this character, the materials science program at Oregon State University, initiated in the 1980s, is spread over nine different departments spanning three OSU colleges.
 This allows students to earn MS and PhD degrees in Materials Science in many different areas of concentration, including all classes of materials, and in a wide range of materials behavior.
 The coursework requirements are extremely flexible to allow students to tailor their program of study to directly support their research activities.